What is a shoulder injury?

 The shoulder consists of muscles, nerves and bone and an injury to any of these can result in a significant amount of pain that can result in time off work or a lack of mobility that can impair the enjoyment of any hobbies or pastimes.

-There are three critical parts of the shoulder, which if injured in an accident could result in a significant compensation claim being made.
+There are three critical parts of the shoulder, which if injured or broken in an accident could result in a significant compensation claim being made.

 What part of my shoulder have I injured?